 The Admissions and Continued Occupancy Policy (ACOP) describes the eligibility, continued occupancy and termination policies for RHA’s Public Housing program as approved by the Board of Commissioners.
 It explains the day-to-day operations of the Public Housing Program and includes local policies and procedures.

-Beginning October 1, 2014, the Reno Housing Authority (RHA) has designated all dwelling units and community buildings non-smoking.
 Smoking is not permitted inside any RHA owned unit or building and smoking is only permitted in specific locations within the complex.